Sound Affects Matter All Around Us

 When different musical pieces were exposed to the water sample, they formed various beautiful geometric crystals.
 If Masaru played heavy metal music, the basic crystal shape would break apart.

-In another experiment, Dr Emoto taped various words and phrases to jars of water; after freezing them and taking photographs of the crystals, he found that words like love/appreciation, thank you etc., produced a variety of beautiful geometric forms.
+In another experiment, Dr Emoto taped various words and phrases to jars of water; after freezing them and taking photographs of the crystals, he found that words like love/appreciation, thank you etc., produced various beautiful geometric forms.
 Phrases like, you make me sick, or you fool produced crystals that were disconnected and chaotic.

 Fabien Maman, a French composer, acupuncturist and bio-energenician, and Helen Grimal, a biologist, experimented with healthy and cancer cells to see how they would respond to voice various instruments.
 The most dramatic effects of sound they captured in photographs were the progressive destabilisation of the cancer cells’ structure.
 When they played sounds that would progress up the music scale, these cancer cells would finally explode.